That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 But don't end up forgetting everything you've read—grab our free cheatsheet with a summary of all the essentials from this post so you have it on hand to refer to.

-For best results, submit presentations to SlideShare regularly and consistently, and see your results increase over time.
+For best results, submit presentations to SlideShare regularly and consistently, such as by adding the platform into a post-publication pipeline for your blog, and see your results increase over time.